felipeneuwald/stressy/README.md

 In the example above, stressy runs 8 parallel CPU tests for 1800 seconds (30 minutes).

 ### Kubernetes
-Stressy can run in a Kubernetes cluster for application performance tests.
+stressy can run in a Kubernetes cluster for application performance tests.

 The example below shows how to create a Kubernetes job that will run stressy for 86400 seconds (24 hours):